owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 Imagine that your eye captures a scene and sends it to the brain for analysis.
 In a classic RESTfull architecture, the browser (the eye) would perform a POST request.
 The brain would reply with a process ID, and the eye would poll the endpoint every x seconds to get the processing status.

-This can be tedious in case of mutiple stimuli.
+This can be tedious in case of multiple stimuli.

 Thanks to the websocket, the server can send the query, and the server will send an event back once the processing is done.
 Of course this is stateless in a sort, as the query is lost once the browser is closed.